ADR - Alternative Dispute Resolution

 ADR is usually less formal, less expensive, and less time-consuming than a trial.

 ADR can also give more opportunity to determine when and how their dispute will be resolved.

-Litigants with an approved fee waiver will be permitted to participate in the probate mediation program without being charged.
+Litigants with an approved fee waiver will be permitted to participate in the civil mediation program without being charged.

 What is Alternative Dispute Resolution (ADR)?